 For entrepreneurs short of time, automation is an option that will avoid gaps in your calendar, these tools allow you to have certain regularity.
 After all, you don’t want your customers to forget your products and services and choose other competitors.

-Email automation is a powerful strategy whether you are a time-strapped entrepreneur.
+Email automation and automate marketing actions are a powerful strategy whether you are a time-strapped entrepreneur.
 However, not everything can or should be planned in advance.

 For example, when breaking news is relevant to your industry, you may want to create tailored social media posts.
-Remember that, email automation is another lever that you can keep on your dashboard and use as needed in a global strategy.
+Remember that, email automation and automate your marketing actions is another lever that you can keep on your dashboard and use as needed in a global strategy.